wolpert/svarm/docs/Design.md

     rid:service:tenant:location:resource_type:resource_id

-So for example, dStore object would generically look like this:
+So for example, svarm object would generically look like this:

-    rid:dStore:<tenant>:<location>:table:<table_name>
+    rid:svarm:<tenant>:<location>:table:<table_name>

 And given the tenant id being 1234, the location is NA for the table named entries, we would have:

-    rid:dStore:1234:NA:table:entries
+    rid:svarm:1234:NA:table:entries

-## DSTORE URLS
+## SVARM URLS

-Vi URLs for dStore are effectively `CRUD` operations.
+Vi URLs for svarm are effectively `CRUD` operations.
 Storage initially is based on a simple ID for each entry in the table.
 The ID is either String, Integer or Bytes.
 When you define the table, you have to pick one type for the ID.